Top 10 Ways to Pay Off Student Loans FasterMay 5, 2020

 10. Refinance your student loans.

 Refinancing your student loan debt is a great way to help you pay loans off faster.* Refinancing could allow you to consolidate student loans, lock in low, fixed rates, reduce monthly minimum payments and/or the term (length) of your loan, and pay less overall.
 When you originally took out your student loans, you were likely given a standard interest rate assigned to all student borrowers regardless of their financial situation.
 However, qualifying for more favorable rates and terms through refinancing may depend on several criteria, including your income, credit score, loan amounts, and so on.
 Be sure to research the pros and cons of refinancing with a private lender, but if you have a reliable income and solid credit history, you might discover that you’re eligible for terms that reward you for your responsible financial habits.
-You might as well find out if refinancing your student loans could help free up additional money that you could apply to other areas in your budget!
+You might as well find out if refinancing your student loans could help free up additional money that you could apply to other areas in your budget.
+Learn more about when to refinance student loans.

 *Subject to credit approval.
 Terms and conditions apply.